aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

 </p>

-For ease of reference, a diagram of the obstacle course and corresponding checkpoints are shown below.
+For ease of reference, a diagram of the obstacle course and corresponding checkpoints, the task-state diagram, and a table of checkpoints and corresponding drivng mode and criterions are shown below.

 ![layer-MC0](https://github.com/user-attachments/assets/362de588-184d-4373-a530-dd08862760d2)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/66764854-aa4b-49ef-a120-cfaee3cd4d36" width="700">